Popular front

-The term was first used in the mid-1930s in Europe by communists concerned over the ascent of the ideology of Fascism in Italy and Germany which they sought to combat by coalescing with non-communist political groupings they had previously attacked as enemies.
+The term was first used in the mid-1930s in Europe by communists concerned over the rapid growth of fascist movements in Italy and Germany, which they sought to combat by coalescing with non-communist political groupings they had previously attacked as enemies.
 Temporarily successful popular front governments were formed in France, Spain, and Chile in 1936.

-Not all political organizations who use the term "popular front" are leftist or coalitions formed to defend democratic norms (for example Popular Front of India), and not all leftist or anti-fascist coalitions use the term "popular front" in their name.
+The name has also been used by other alliances such as the Popular Front of India.
+In the late years of the Soviet Union, the popular fronts created actually played a key role in ending Communist Party rule in the Soviet republics.